ronanlevesque/FOX-Boilerplate/README.md

 ### grunt test

-`grunt jstest` will run JSHint on your JavaScript files and will also test your HTML and CSS files.
+`grunt test` will run JSHint on your JavaScript files and will also test your HTML and CSS files.
 You can also run each task separately with `grunt jshint`, `grunt csslint` and `grunt htmllint`.

 ### grunt concat